ArchiveTeam/grab-site/README.md

 	PATH="$PATH:$HOME/gs-venv/bin"
 	```

-4. Restart your shell (e.g. by opening a new terminal tab/window.)
+	and then restart your shell (e.g. by opening a new terminal tab/window).

 Install on NixOS